inbo/tutorials/content/tutorials/spatial_variograms/index.md

 on the `b==1` subset, we added to the measured parameter.
 Consequently, we see the `sill-nugget` increase from \\(0.31\\) to \\(0.43\\).

+If you noticed that expecially the `b==0` data does not entirely fit the model, you are right: because of the "wrapped smoothing, then detrending" simulation procedure, the margin prohibits perfect detrending.
+Which brings me to a revision of these effects.

 # Recap: De-Trending and Smoothing

 *(How does semivariance change without de-trending and un-smoothed, and why?)*

 ## <a href="sec-nodetrend"></a> Disabled De-trending

+Luckily, we computer-engineerd in a `skip_detrend` flag above.

 ``` r
 vg_nodetrend <- fit_variogram(